elien666/paperless-ai-renamer/README.md

 ```

 ### Webhook Integration

 Configure Paperless-ngx to send webhooks:
 1. Go to Paperless Settings → Webhooks
 2. Add webhook URL: `http://paperless-ai-renamer:8000/webhook`
 3. Set trigger to `DOCUMENT_ADDED` or `DOCUMENT_CREATED`

+#### Webhook Flow Explained

+When a document is uploaded to Paperless, the following happens automatically:

+1. **Document Upload**: You upload a file (e.g., "Scan.pdf" or "IMG_1234.jpg") to Paperless
+2. **Paperless Processing**: Paperless processes the document (OCR, text extraction, etc.)
+3. **Webhook Notification**: Paperless sends a webhook POST request to your service with `{"document_id": 839, ...}`
+4. **Immediate Response**: Your service responds immediately with `{"status": "processing_started", "document_id": 839}` (non-blocking)
+5. **Background Processing**: The service processes the document in the background:
+   - Fetches document details from Paperless API
+   - Detects document type (image vs. text) via MIME type
+   - **For Images**: Downloads image → Vision model analyzes → Generates title in configured language
+   - **For Text**: Finds similar documents (RAG) → Text LLM generates title in configured language
+6. **Title Update**: If a better title is generated, the document is updated in Paperless
+7. **Indexing**: The new title is added to the vector database for future learning

+**Key Points**:
+- Processing happens asynchronously (doesn't block Paperless)
+- Images automatically use the vision model
+- Text documents use RAG with the text LLM
+- All titles are generated in your configured language (default: German)

 ### Health Check
 ```bash